 Ever fancied making your own clothes, stitching your own curtains or learning to upholster?
 Vintage revival is in, and there’s nothing like being simultaneously thrifty.

-- Cheap fabric!
+- Cheap fabric

 - Potential designer bargains to be found

-- Shipping/ travelling to collect can bump costs
+- Shipping/traveling to collect can bump costs

 - The inevitability of time wasters